-The newest version sits in the center of Canon’s G-Series range of compact cameras with better shooting performance, higher burst rate and produces raw format images.
+The newest version sits in the center of Canon’s G-Series range of compact cameras with better shooting performance, a higher burst rate, and produces RAW format images.

 The PowerShot G7 X Mark II has basically the same design as the original with a solid metal construction, but now has a tilting screen and a longer focal length at 24-100mm f/1.8-2.8.
 Being such a compact design means there is no room for a viewfinder, although there is a touchscreen facility, to access all the functionality.

 The screen isn’t fully articulating, which isn’t so much a downside when the view is bright and high-quality.
 The body of the camera is mostly covered in a textured material with a little finger grip on one side, which is just adequate enough to give confidence when holding the camera.

 All the dials and buttons are simply laid out and straightforward.
 The top of the camera has a mode dial which incorporates an exposure compensation dial.

 Semi and full automatic modes are available with hybrid auto, scene, and video, with the creative modes left out.
 An on/off button and a toggle switch for zooming are also incorporated.
 A dial around the lens can be assigned to different functions with the option of clicks when you turn the thing or not.